+DIPLOMAS

-Diplomas are offered full-time at the APB campus.
+Diplomas are offered full-time a •

 Diplomas marked with a are offered full-time at SWC campus.

-QUALIFICATION NAME CODE OFFERED BY PAGE Accountancy D3A15Q School of Accounting 82 Business Information Technology DI1401 School of Consumer Intelligence and Information Systems 84 Financial Services Operations D34F9Q School of Management 86 Food and Beverage Operations D1FBOQ School of Tourism and Hospitality 88 Human Resources Management D1HRMQ School of Management 92 Logistics D1LOGQ School of Management 95 Marketing D1MKTQ School of Consumer Intelligence and Information Systems 97 Retail Business Management D1RBMQ School of Consumer Intelligence and Information Systems 100 Small Business Management D1SBMQ School of Management 103 Tourism Management D1TOUQ School of Tourism and Hospitality 106 Transportation Management D1TRMQ School of Management 108
+(Subject to a minimum student i ,

+QUALIFICATION NAME CODE OFFERED BY PAGE

+Accountancy D3A15Q School of Accounting 82

+Business Information School of Consumer

+Technology DI1401 Intelligence and 84

+Teenneregy Information Systems

+Financial Services Operations D34F9Q School of Management 86

+Food and Beverage D34FBQ School of Tourism and 88

+Operations D34FDQ Hospitality 00

+Logistics D1LOGQ School of Management 95

+School of Consumer

+Marketing D1MKTQ Intelligence and 97

+Information Systems

+People Management D34P2Q School of Management 92

+School of Consumer

+Retail Business Management D1RBMQ Intelligence and 100

+Information Systems

+Small Business Management D1SBMQ School of Management 103

+Tourism Management D34TMQ School of Tourism and Hospitality 106 Transportation Management D1TRMQ School of Management 108

 ADVANCED DIPLOMAS

 Advanced Diplomas are offered full-time at the APK campus.

-Advanced Diplomas marked with a are offered full-time or part-time at the APB campus.
+Advanced Diplomas marked with a are offered full-time or part-time at the APB

-QUALIFICATION NAME CODE OFFERED BY PAGE Accountancy ADIA01 School of Accounting 119 Business Information Technology A1BITQ School of Consumer Intelligence and Information Systems 120 Business Management A34BMQ School of Management 122 Financial Management ADFM01 School of Accounting 123 Financial Markets Not offered in 2021 A3F17Q School of Management 124 Financial Markets (Fully Online) A34FMP School of Management 126 Hospitality Management A34HMQ School of Tourism and Hospitality 127 Logistics A34LGQ School of Management 131

-Management A34MGQ School of Management 132 Marketing A34MKQ School of Consumer Intelligence and Information Systems 133 People Performance Management (Fully Online) A34PPP School of Management 135 People Performance Management A34PPQ School of Management 136 Property Valuation and Management ADPVM1 School of Management 138 Real Estate (Fully online) A34RAO School of Management 139 Retailing A1DREQ School of Consumer Intelligence and Information Systems 140 Tourism Management A34TRQ School of Tourism and Hospitality 142 Transportation Management A34TMQ School of Management 144 Transportation Management (Fully Online) A34TRP School of Management 146
+campus.

+(Subject to a minimum student intake)

+QUALIFICATION NAME CODE OFFERED BY PAGE

+Accountancy ADIA01 School of Accounting 119

+Business Information School of Consumer

+Technology A1BITQ Intelligence and 120

+rechnology Information Systems

+Business Management A34BMQ School of Management 122

+Financial Management ADFM01 School of Accounting 123

+Financial Markets A3F17Q School of Management 124

+Financial Markets (Fully A34FMP School of Management 126

+Online) 710 11 111 - 120

+Hospitality Management A34HMQ School of Tourism and 127

+Hospitality 404

+A34LGQ School of Management 131

+Logistics (Fully online) A34LOP School of Management 131

+Management A34MGQ School of Management 132

+School of Consumer

+Marketing Management A34MMQ Intelligence and 133

+Information Systems

+People Performance A34PPP School of Management 135

+Management (Fully Online) /////// Concer of Management 100

+People Performance A34PPQ School of Management 136

+Management

+Real Estate (Fully online) A34RAO School of Management 139

+School of Consumer

+Retailing A1DREQ Intelligence and 140

+Information Systems

+Tourism Management A34TRQ School of Tourism and 142

+ASHINU Hospitality 142

+Transportation Management A34TMQ School of Management 144

+Transportation Management A34TRP School of Management 146

+(Fully Online) 3